 The Chicago Independent Police Review Authority's practice of not including the names of officers involved in shootings in the information it releases is inconsistent with prevailing standards of transparency established by the 2014 Illinois Appellate Court decision in Kalven v.
 Chicago—a FOIA case in which Invisible Institute founder Jamie Kalven was the plaintiff—and adopted by the city in its policy for implementing that decision.

 This is an easy fix.
 There are no legal or technical impediments to immediately adding the names to the investigation summaries.
 The Proano episode dramatizes what is at stake.
 Whether inadvertently or by design, essential public information was withheld from the public.
 IPRA should move immediately to make sure this never happens again.

-Click here to read our full story with the Chicago Reporter.
+Read our full story in the Chicago Reporter.